-Throughout the years, I’ve ridden countless horses and had a wonderful time getting to know each of them for differing amounts of time.
+Throughout the years, Barrett Diehl has ridden countless horses and had a wonderful time getting to know each of them for differing amounts of time.
 Each horse allows us to obtain a different perspective for the next ride and with each ride we have the opportunity to grow and learn.
 Throughout all the rides and horses, certain horses stick with us longer than others.

-Dawn’s Peak – “Topper” – 1998 Thoroughbred
+Dawn’s Peak – Topper – 1998 Thoroughbred

 He was the first horse who really let me feel what winning felt like.
 He was very good at dressage so we tended to be first after that phase.
 He was quite brave so I never worried about cross country.
 I only ever had to worry about if he would keep all the show jumps up.
 Like I said he never really liked to pick up his legs and would just jump higher to avoid it.
-But he tended to jump “by braille” always jumping juuuussstt high enough and would sometimes touch the rails ever so slightly.
+But he tended to jump “by braille” always jumping juuuust high enough and would sometimes touch the rails ever so slightly.
 He never bucked or reared with me ever; not once.
 I was so sure of it that by the time we had been partners for 7 years I could pull him out of the pasture after having some time off and ride him bareback with a halter and not worry he would do anything wrong to put me in danger of falling off.

-Medialia d’Oro – “Joe” – 2005 Trakehner
+Medialia d’Oro – Joe – 2005 Trakehner

 Joe was a trained hunter turned Eventer.
 Loved to run and jump in the open.
 Was a big goof that anyone could ride.
 You literally pointed him a jump and you knew he was going to go over it.
 Had a big presence and my goals for him were to take him up through the levels of Eventing but our partnership was cut short when his owner decided to downsize and he had to be sold.
 He now does lower level Eventing with his new owner in Texas.

-Natural Perfection – “Keara” – 2005 Morgan
+Natural Perfection – Keara – 2005 Morgan

 She had a rough start and by the time Lynne got her she was told that the horse might not ever be able to be ridden.
 Keara was a handful, she had calmed down by the time I met her but still had her opinions.
 One of which is she would buck if asked her to do something she didn’t want to do, and generally that was going forward.
 We worked on this, along with jumping small jumps, even poles for a time until her confidence was up.

-Berry Dean – “Berry” – 2008 Paint
+Berry Dean – Berry – 2008 Paint

 Berry is one of those success stories that we all love to hear.
 He was a rescue, starved and untouched for a long time before someone found him.
 He went to a friend who knew that he was a special horse.
 That friend contacted one of my clients saying it would be a good fit for her but he needed a little more training.
 That is where I came in.
 Berry had the best brain and such a good and kind heart.
 He tried so hard to make everyone happy and you could tell he didn’t have a mean bone in his body.

-“Tru” – 2011 Thoroughbred
+Tru – 2011 Thoroughbred

-“Gary” – 2008 Thoroughbred
+Gary – 2008 Thoroughbred

 Gary, Jockey Club name Clifden Johnny, was the first horse I bought when I moved to Texas.
 Instead of Eventing he told me he wanted to be a low level jumper or a hunter.
 He was very slow and was never in a hurry.
 He was so in tune to my leg and seat that I could ride him bridleless with ease very early on in our partnership.
 He now lives with his owner in Arizona.

-“Chanel” – 2011 Saddlebred
+Chanel – 2011 Saddlebred